Benefits of Planking Every Day for 1 Minute

 Plank with weights:

-This is also possible, but I will advise you to avoid it until you have a very stable core and strong back muscles.
-You can try this at home itself by placing a mat under your feet and holding yourself up for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+This is also possible, but I advise you to avoid it until you have a very stable core and strong back muscles.
+You can try this at home by placing a mat under your feet and holding yourself up for a brief period.
+Then, gradually increase the hold time and maybe go ahead with this exercise.

 Plank on Bosu ball:

-This is also possible, but I will advise you to avoid it until you have a very stable core and strong back muscles.
-You can try this at home itself by placing a mat under your feet and holding yourself up for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+This is also possible, but I advise you to avoid it until you have a very stable core and strong back muscles.
+You can try this at home by placing a mat under your feet and holding yourself up for a brief period.
+Then, gradually increase the hold time and maybe go ahead with this exercise.

 Front planks:

-The front plank is also one of the advanced exercises in which you have to hold yourself up with your arms and legs straight.
-Again, you can try this at home itself by placing a mat under your feet and holding yourself up for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+The front plank is also an advanced exercise in which you hold yourself up with your arms and legs straight.
+Again, you can try this at home by placing a mat under your feet and holding yourself up for a brief period.
+Then, gradually increase the hold time and maybe proceed with this exercise.

 Side planks:

-The side plank is also one of the advanced exercises in which you have to hold yourself up with your arms and legs straight.
-Again, you can try this at home itself by placing a mat under your feet and holding yourself up for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+The side plank is also an advanced exercise in which you hold yourself up with your arms and legs straight.
+Again, you can try this at home by placing a mat under your feet and holding yourself up briefly.
+Then, gradually, you can increase the hold time and maybe proceed with this exercise.

 Plank on rings with leg lifts:

-This is also one of the advanced exercises in which you have to hold yourself up using gym rings while facing downwards and lift your legs upwards.
+This is also an advanced exercise in which you hold yourself up using gym rings while facing downwards and lift your legs upwards.
 You will need strong back muscles for this exercise.
-Also, please read here to know how you can try it out at home (with a mat and pillows).
+Please read here to learn how you can try it out at home (with a mat and pillows).

 Plank with weights on Bosu ball:

-Yes, it’s possible, but I will advise you to avoid it until you have a very stable core and strong back muscles.
-You can try this at home itself by placing a mat under your feet and holding yourself up for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+Yes, it’s possible, but I advise you to avoid it until you have a very stable core and strong back muscles.
+You can try this at home by placing a mat under your feet and holding yourself up for a brief period.
+Then, gradually increase the hold time and maybe go ahead with this exercise.

 Plank benefits for the chest:

-No, there are no direct benefits of planks for the chest.
-However, if you go ahead with this exercise regularly, your core will undoubtedly strengthen, and in turn, your chest muscles and your other upper body will also get toned.
+No, planks do not directly benefit the chest.
+However, if you regularly do this exercise, your core will undoubtedly strengthen, and in turn, your chest muscles and upper body will also get toned.
 So, it’s a win-win situation.